snaden/assassinsFrontend/user_docs.md

 You must contact one of the developers so we can create an account for you.
 Please send us your desired username.
 The developers are:

-Rebecca Gold-rgold1@macalester.edu
+Rebecca Gold- rgold1@macalester.edu

-Yulun Li-yli2@macalester.edu
+Yulun Li- yli2@macalester.edu

-Zixiao Wang (Ken)-zwang@macalester.edu
+Zixiao Wang (Ken)- zwang@macalester.edu

-Sam Naden-snaden@macalester.edu
+Sam Naden- snaden@macalester.edu

 ##I want to try out this app even though I don't have an official account yet.
 How can I do this?